MadKamel/Minetest-RPi-Builds/README.md

 The binary might work on a 3 or 4, but I'd have to test it out to be sure.
 More builds coming soon, maybe?

+*PLEASE NOTE: You may need to restart your computer after instruction 3 to finalize libgl1-mesa-dev.*

 ## The Process

 	sudo apt update